 Recently my travel plans took me through McCarran Airport in Las Vegas, so I thought it was the perfect opportunity to check out the American Express Centurion Lounge that is located in Concourse D, opposite of Gate D1.
 I had already visited (and loved) the Centurion Lounge in DFW on the day it opened, so I was very interested in seeing the Centurion Lounge that started it all in Vegas.

 In large part thanks to these awesome lounges, I have an American Express Platinum card on the way (became authorized user on husband’s account) that will get me into the Centurion lounges free, but I was the guest of Amex on this visit and tour.
-American Express Centurion and Platinum cardholders who have cards such as the Platinum Amex, Mercedes Benz Platinum Amex, or Business Platinum Amex (and their guests) have complimentary access to the Centurion lounges.
+American Express Centurion and Platinum cardholders who have cards such as the Platinum Amex, Mercedes Benz Platinum Amex, or Business Platinum Amex (and up to two guests) have complimentary access to the Centurion lounges.
 An Amex cardholder that doesn’t have one of those cards can purchase a day pass for $50.

 Location and Overview: